aces/Loris-MRI/docs/scripts_md/minc_insertion.md

 \-tarchivePath: the absolute path to the tarchive file

-\-globLocation: loosens the validity check of the tarchive allowing
-               for the possibility that the tarchive was moved to a different directory

 \-xlog        : opens an xterm with a tail on the current log file

 \-verbose     : if set, be verbose